15.4 C

 $ find . -type f -name “*.mp3” -exec cp {} /home/MusicFiles \;

-Find can be used for finding certain files and copying them to a new location.
+The find command can find certain files and copy them to a new location.
 The above command finds all .mp3 files in the current directory and copies them to the folder /home/MusicFiles.

 48. Find and Move Files